grafana/agent/docs/flow/reference/components/prometheus.scrape.md

 ## Component health

-`prometheus.scrape` will only be reported as unhealthy when given an invalid configuration.
+`prometheus.scrape` is only reported as unhealthy if given an invalid configuration.

 ## Debug information